Mauricio De Vengoechea

-Mauricio De Vengoechea (born 1953 in Bogota, Colombia), is a political strategy consultant with De Vengeochea & Associates.
+Mauricio De Vengoechea (born 10 December 1953) is a Colombian political consultant.
+He is a political strategy consultant with De Vengeochea & Associates.
 He served as President of the Latin American Association of Political Consultants (ALACOP) from 1998 until 2000 and was elected as a vice-president of the International Association of Political Consultants in November 2015.

-In March 2011 De Vengoechea was named to a "Dream Team" of political campaigners by Aristotle, Inc. and the American Association of Political Consultants.
+In March 2011, De Vengoechea was named to a "Dream Team" of political campaigners by Aristotle, Inc. and the American Association of Political Consultants.
 In 2016, he was appointed as an honorary member of the Reed Latin Hall of fame.

 Media Analyst

 Throughout his career he has been invited as a political analyst by various media and TV programs in Latin America such as CNN Spanish, NTN-24 and Tele Morning Canal 11 in Dominican Republic; Oppenheimer presents; and newspapers such as The Miami Herald and El Universal of Caracas.